-Learn to Fish – a British Columbia program to teach Fishing
+Learn to Fish – a British Columbia Program that Teaches You How to Fish

-Upon the completion of all the children taking their turn at the sport of grass fishing, they were led to the edge of Lafarge Lake which was stocked the week before with 1,000 Fraser Valley 3N rainbow trout, the total fish that are stocked annually at Lafarge Lake to approximately 10,000.
+Once all the children had taken their turn at the sport of grass fishing, they were led to the edge of Lafarge Lake which was stocked the week before with 1,000 Fraser Valley 3N rainbow trout.
+The total fish that are stocked annually at Lafarge Lake are approximately 10,000.

 Freshwater Fisheries offers Programs like this one throughout the summer months, and other programs throughout the year.
-Check their events calendar and see if a lake or campground near you has this incredibly fun sporting event to get your kids off the couch and out the door and into the world of FISHING.
+Check their events calendar (March events are already posted for Metro Vancouver) and see if a lake or campground near you has this incredibly fun sporting event to get your kids off the couch and out the door and into the world of FISHING.

 Connect With Us